NetLog-IDS/infrastructure/README.md

   docker compose -f docker-compose-flink-recalculation.yml up -d
   ```

 - ML Local Debugging: Use `docker-compose-flink-local.yml` for debugging end-to-end ML testing in local.
 For the real e2e test, please use Terraform configuration instead (`../terraform`).
+The difference from `ML Dataset Recalculation` scenario is that this configuration also includes ML consumer, monitoring service, and mongodb.

   ```bash
   docker compose -f docker-compose-flink-local.yml up -d